 Not just configurations, but its a best practice to have a regular maintenance plan in place on SQL Server in SharePoint deployments

-- Setup maintenance plans on regular intervals: daily, weekly, monthly, Quarterly.
-Typically Check for database integrity, rebuild index, Maintenance cleanup task.
+- Set up maintenance plans at regular intervals: daily, weekly, monthly, and Quarterly.
+Typically Check for database integrity, rebuild the index, and perform Maintenance cleanup tasks.

 - Exclude your database files (MDF, LDF) location from Anti-Virus.

 - Don’t rely solely on SharePoint timer jobs to perform statistics and index maintenance.
 Create a good SQL maintenance plan.
-You can use the procedure outlined in KB 943345 https://docs.microsoft.com/en-us/sql/relational-databases/indexes/reorganize-and-rebuild-indexes?view=sql-server-ver15 to help along with white paper on SharePoint database maintenance http://technet.microsoft.com/en-us/library/cc262731.aspx
+You can use the procedure outlined in KB 943345 https://docs.microsoft.com/en-us/sql/relational-databases/indexes/reorganize-and-rebuild-indexes?view=sql-server-ver15 to help along with the white paper on SharePoint database maintenance https://technet.microsoft.com/en-us/library/cc262731.aspx

 Indexes, IO, De-fragment, and Fill factor: